knafehyafawi/Godot-First-Game/README.md

 might improve later idk

---

-you can find the executable in Release 1
+you can find the latest executable in Release 1